 One important thing to keep in mind is that it is illegal to relocate a stray dog.
 So contact the necessary authorities if you are planning to leave the jurisdiction.

 Be reasonable about how much you can afford to do for that animal if no owner shows up.
-Are you willing to add the dog to your household?
-And if you get attached, would you be willing to return him to his original home if the owner turns up after you’ve started to form an attachment?
+Are you willing to add him to your household?
+And will you be willing to return him to his original home if the owner turns up after you’ve started to form an attachment?